-Not all states require employers to carry workers compensation insurance.
-One of these states is Texas.
-However, the state of Texas provides incentives for employers to encourage them to invest in worker’s compensation.
-These incentives are outlined in the Workers Compensation Act of 1993.
+Texas is one of the states that does not require employers to carry workers compensation insurance.
+However, Texas does provide incentives for employers to invest in worker’s compensation as outlined by the Workers Compensation Act of 1993.

-The Workers Compensation Act states that an employer who carries worker’s compensation coverage is exempt from employee lawsuits except in cases of gross negligence on the part of the employer.
-If there are signs of gross negligence, then an employee may file a civil lawsuit to receive additional compensation to cover the cost of injuries and lost wages.
+The Workers Compensation Act states that employers who carry worker’s compensation coverage are exempt from employee lawsuits, except in cases of gross negligence on the part of the employer.
+In cases of gross negligence, employees may file a civil lawsuit to receive additional compensation to cover the cost of injuries and lost wages.

-Workers Compensation Subscribers provide their employees with a streamlined process to collect compensation for a work-related accident.
-This allows them to get their compensation quickly by filling out the proper paperwork.
-They are then able to use their compensation to cover medical expenses and in some cases, compensate for lost wages.
+Workers compensation subscribers provide their employees with a streamlined process to collect compensation for a work-related accident.
+Simply put, employees can get their compensation quickly by filling out the proper paperwork.
+They are then able to use their compensation to cover medical expenses and, in some cases, compensate for lost wages.

 Workers Compensation Non-Subscribers

 When you are faced with a work-related injury, don’t face the court system alone.
-The personal injury attorneys at Hernandez Law Group, P.C. will help you gather evidence and build a strong case to help you get the compensation you deserve.
-Juan Hernandez is Texas Board Certified to practice personal injury law, which only 2% of Texas Attorneys are.
-We are proud to serve the hard-working individuals of Amarillo, Texas.
-Contact us today for a free consultation.
+The personal injury attorneys at the Hernandez Law Group, P.C. will help you gather evidence and build a strong case so you can get the compensation you deserve.
+Juan Hernandez is Texas Board Certified to practice personal injury law, which only 2% of Texas attorneys are.
+We are proud to serve the hard-working individuals of Amarillo, DFW, and Abilene, Texas.
+Contact us today for a free no-obligation consultation.